- Our Collection Development Mission

 The cost of caring for, describing and giving access to rare and historic materials is extremely high.
 Donors are encouraged to consider making a monetary donation toward the arrangement, description and preservation of their donation.

-For further information on donating your papers or records to the Mount Holyoke College Archives and Special Collections, please contact the Director at:
+For further information on donating your papers or records to the Mount Holyoke College Archives and Special Collections, please contact Leslie Fields, the Head of Archives and Special Collections at:

 Archives and Special Collections